davetang/multimapping/hisat2/README.md

     ##       5 9
     ##       5 10

-The `-k` parameter will report all alignments!
+The `-a` parameter will report all alignments that can be found!

 > -a/–all HISAT2 reports all alignments it can find.
 Using the option is
 > equivalent to using both –max-seeds and -k with the maximum value that